University of Surrey: Foundation and early period

+Construction

+The site was first announced on 12 March 1964, to have 3,500 full-time students by 1975.
+Guildford Borough Council supported the proposal on 31 March 1964.

+A complete model was built by December 1964 of the 83-acre site.
+The £4m contract was given to James Longley of Crawley in March 1965, for phase one, of three four-storey academic blocks, seven five-storey residential blocks, the nine-storey Senate House, lecture theatres and restaurant.
+It was built in only ten months.

+The architect was the Building Design Partnership (George Grenfell-Baines).
+Government planning permission was given on 30 December 1965.

+In May 1968, James Longley of Crawley were given the £1.75m contract for phase two, with two academic blocks, six residential blocks, a hall, and a restaurant.
+It was built with the Bison industrialised building system.

 University status

-On 9 September 1966 the University of Surrey was established by Royal Charter and by 1970 the move from Battersea to Guildford was complete.
-On the day before the installation ceremony of the first Chancellor of the university, the Aberfan disaster occurred.
+On 9 September 1966 the University of Surrey was established by royal charter.
+In 1967, on the day before the installation ceremony of the first Chancellor of the university, the Aberfan disaster occurred.
 Alfred Robens, Baron Robens of Woldingham who was appointed the first Chancellor, was also the chairman of the National Coal Board, and as such was expected to visit the site of the disaster.
-Robens decided instead to continue with the ceremony in Guildford to become Chancellor.
-During this transient period, visitors to the Battersea campus on 25 October 1968 saw Led Zeppelin perform their very first gig, advertised as being at the university's Victorian "Great Hall, Battersea Park Road".
+Controversially, in a decision parodied by Private Eye, Robens continued with the ceremony in Guildford to become Chancellor.
+During this transition period, visitors to the Battersea campus on 25 October 1968 saw Led Zeppelin perform their very first gig, advertised as being at the university's Victorian Great Hall, on Battersea Park Road.
+By 1970 the move from Battersea to Guildford was complete.

 The university's Battersea Court consists of halls of residence which were named in honour of the university's Battersea origins.

 Between 1982 and 2008, the university became the trustee of the building of the Guildford Institute, using parts of the building for its adult education programme and providing a university presence in the heart of Guildford.
 The Assessment and Qualifications Alliance (formerly Associated Examining Board) moved from Aldershot to its own headquarters building on the Stag Hill campus in 1985.
 The university marked its Silver Jubilee in 1991, an event celebrated by the publishing of Surrey – The Rise of a Modern University by Roy Douglas and by a Service of Thanksgiving in Guildford Cathedral attended by HM The Queen in March 1992.

 In 1998, due to the ongoing development in the relationship between the university and the nearby Roehampton Institute, it was decided to form an academic federation.
 In November 1999, the Privy Council approved the necessary changes to the university's Charter and Statutes and the Roehampton Institute became the University of Surrey Roehampton at the beginning of 2000.
 Between 2000 and 2004, the university and Roehampton worked together as the Federal University of Surrey.
-In June 2004, the Privy Council granted Roehampton an independent university title, and it became Roehampton University from 1 August 2004, ending the federal partnership between the institutions.
+In June 2004, the Privy Council granted Roehampton an independent university title, and it became Roehampton University from 1 August 2004, ending the partnership between the institutions.